Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Inversion of an Object in a Symmetric Monoidal -category and the Relation with Symmetric Spectrum Objects

 \begin{remark} The technique of inverting an object provides a way to define the monoidal stabilization of a pointed presentable symmetric monoidal $(\infty,1)$-category $\Cmonoidal$.
 It follows from the Proposition 6.3.2.11 of \cite{lurie-ha} that for any such $\Cmonoidal$, there is an essentially unique (base-point preserving and colimit preserving) monoidal map $f:\Spacessmash\to \Cmonoidal$.
 Let $f(S^1)$ denote the image of the topological circle through this map.
 The (presentable) universal property of inverting an object provides an homotopy commutative diagram of commutative algebra objects in $\Prl$

 The monoidal map $\Spacessmash\to \Spmonoidal$ produces a forgetful functor

-which by the Proposition \ref{main3} is fully faithful and admits a left-adjoint given by the base-change formula $\Cmonoidal\mapsto \Spmonoidal\otimes_{\Spacessmash} \Cmonoidal$.
+which by the Proposition \ref{main3} is fully faithful and admits a left adjoint given by the base-change formula $\Cmonoidal\mapsto \Spmonoidal\otimes_{\Spacessmash} \Cmonoidal$.
 The combination of the universal property of the adjunction and the universal property of inverting an object ensures the existence of an equivalence of pointed symmetric monoidal $(\infty,1)$-categories

 Finally, by the combination of the Proposition \ref{main3} with the Example 6.3.1.22 of \cite{lurie-ha} we deduce that the underlying $(\infty,1)$-category of $\Cmonoidal[f(S^1)^{-1}]$ is the stabilization $Stab(\C)$.

-Moreover, we deduce also that if $\Cmonoidal$ is a stable presentable symmetric monoidal $(\infty,1)$-category and $X$ is any object in $\C$, the inversion $\Cmonoidalx$ remains stable presentable.
+Moreover, we deduce also that if $\Cmonoidal$ is a stable presentable symmetric monoidal $(\infty,1)$-category and $X$ is any object in $\C$, in order to conclude that the inversion $\Cmonoidalx$ is stable presentable it is enough to show that $\C[X^{-1}]$ is pointed, thus extending the result \ref{corolariodacaca}.
 Indeed, by the previous discussion, $\C$ is stable if and only if $f(S^1)$ is invertible.
-Since the inversion functor $\Cmonoidal\to \Cmonoidalx$ is monoidal, the image of $S^1$ in $\C[X^{-1}]$ will again by invertible so it is stable. \end{remark}
+Since the inversion functor $\Cmonoidal\to \Cmonoidalx$ is monoidal, the image of $f(S^1)$ in $\C[X^{-1}]$ will again by invertible.
+Finally, if $\C[X^{-1}]$ is pointed, the image of $f(S^1)$ will necessarily correspond to the image of $S^1$ in $\C[X^{-1}]$, which therefore will be invertible, and so, by the previous discussion, $\C[X^{-1}]$ will be stable.